Jeremy Robbins

 Research summary

-My work centres on Spanish culture of the seventeenth century and, especially, on the Baroque, and is both interdisciplinary and comparative in scope and method.
+My work centres on early modern Spanish culture and is both interdisciplinary and comparative in scope and method.
 Focusing on literature, history of ideas, and art and architecture, my research analyses the Baroque as a European phenomenon, and the Spanish Baroque as a major variant of this.

 Published and ongoing research covers various aspects of Spanish and European Baroque culture:

-• Spanish Golden Age art and literature (poetry, prose and drama), with a particular interest in Luis de Góngora, Baltasar Gracián, Pedro Calderón de la Barca and Diego Velázquez.
+• Spanish Golden Age art and literature (poetry, prose and drama), with a particular interest in Luis de Góngora, Baltasar Gracián, Pedro Calderón de la Barca, Francisco de Zurbarán and Diego Velázquez.

 • Court culture under Philip IV (1621-65) and Charles II (1665-1700) of Spain.